Romii646/WebBased-InventorySystem/README.md

 # WebBased-InventorySystem
-This project is a website connecting to a MySQL Database using XAMP
+This project is a website connecting to a MySQL Database using XAMP.
+Still in development.